Sakira-001/Cost-of-International-Education-Dataset/README.md

 ---

 ## Overview
-This interactive dashboard comprehensively analyses traffic collisions across New York City.
-It is designed to help stakeholders—such as city planners, transportation officials, safety advocates, and the general public—better understand collision patterns, identify high-risk areas, and support data-driven decisions to enhance road safety.
+This project presents an interactive Power BI dashboard built using a dataset on the cost of international education across various countries, cities, and universities.
+It includes key financial metrics such as tuition fees, rent, living expenses, visa fees, insurance, and exchange rates.
+The dashboard provides a centralized view for comparing study costs across programs and degree levels (Bachelor, Master, PhD), helping prospective students, consultants, and researchers evaluate affordability and identify cost-effective study destinations.

 ---

 ## Raw Data
-The raw data for this dashboard includes a comprehensive dataset of the NYC Road Accident dataset.
+The raw data for this dashboard includes a comprehensive dataset of the International Education Costs dataset.
 It consists of the following fields:

-1. **Collison ID**: A unique identifier for each collision record.
-2. **Date**: The date on which the collision occurred.
-3. **Time**: The specific time the collision happened.
+1. **Program**: Name of the academic program (e.g., Computer Science, Engineering).
+2. **Degree Level**: e.g., Bachelor's, Master's, PhD.
+3. **University**: Name of the institution offering the program.
-4. **Borough**: The borough (e.g., Brooklyn, Queens, Bronx, etc.) where the collision occurred.
+4. **Country**: The country where the university is located.
-5. **Zip Code**: The zip code of the location where the accident took place.
-6. **Latitude**: The latitude coordinate for the accident location.
-7. **Longitude**: The longitude coordinate for the accident location.
-8. **Street Name**: The primary street name where the accident occurred.
-9. **Number of Persons Injured**: Total number of individuals injured in the accident.
-10. **Number of Persons Killed**: Total number of individuals who died as a result of the accident.
-11. **Number of Pedestrians Injured**: Number of injured individuals who were pedestrians.
-12. **Number of Pedestrians Killed**: Number of pedestrians who died in the accident.
-13. **Number of Cyclist Injured**: Number of injured individuals who were riding bicycles.
-14. **Number of Cyclist Killed**: Number of cyclists who were killed.
-15. **Number of Motorist Injured**: Number of motorists injured in the accident.
-16. **Number of Motorist Killed**: Number of motorists who died in the accident.
+5. **City**: Specific city of the institution.
+6. **Tuition (USD)**: Annual or program-based tuition fees in USD.
+7. **Living Cost**: Estimated monthly or annual living expenses (excluding rent).
+8. **Rent**: Average cost of student housing or accommodation.
+9. **Visa Fee**: Application or processing fee for a student visa.
+10. **Insurance**: Health/travel insurance cost for international students.
+11. **Exchange Rate**: Conversion rate to USD from local currency.
+12. **Total Cost**: Calculated field: sum of Tuition, Living Cost, Rent, Visa Fee, and Insurance.
+13. **Living Cost Index**: Numerical index indicating the cost of living in the city.

 ---